heyLu/lp/js/babl/README.md

 * how do we websocket efficiently? should we batch (both client and server), should/could we send binary?
+* rooms. separate sockets or multiplex via one socket? then we'd need some mechanism to list rooms, create them, optionally set a passphrase or possibly other fancy things.
+* names. and maybe other "properties". we could handle this using a separate service that has mappings from the generated name to the properties. clients could then decide to use that if they so desire.

 ## api playground